kdeldycke/plumage/README.md

   * Remove unused image thumbnails from ./content/uploads
   * Use relative path for image assets in Markdown sources
-  * Redirect all URLs to the canonical kevin.deldycke.com sub-domain
   * Re-write video, code and theme page
   * Re-import failed sub-comments from Disqus
   * Use a proper favicon at the root of the site